iron-software/IronWord.Examples/how-to/text-effect-text-outline-effect/README.md

-# Applying Text Outline Effects to Text
+# How to Apply an Outline Effect to Text

 ***Based on <https://ironsoftware.com/how-to/text-effect-text-outline-effect/>***

-Text outline effects give a distinct border to the characters in your text, elevating legibility or aesthetic appeal.
-These effects can be modified in color, width, and style to match specific design requirements.
-Such effects are popular in visual design fields like graphic design, typography, and digital content creation, offering a way for text to prominently stand out against various backgrounds.
+Adding an outline effect to text introduces a distinct border around each character, significantly enhancing the visual definition and readability.
+This effect may be tailored in color, thickness, and style to meet specific design requirements.
+It’s particularly favored in various design disciplines such as graphics, typography, and digital layout to emphasize text over diverse backgrounds or to craft a distinct stylized look.

-## Implementing Text Outline Effects
+## Implementing Text Outline Effect

-To apply a text outline effect, you need to initialize a **TextStyle** object and set its `TextOutlineEffect` property with a **TextOutlineEffect** object.
-Then, incorporate this style into new text by assigning the **TextStyle** to the `TextEffect` property.
+To apply an outline effect, begin by initializing a **TextStyle** object and setting its `TextOutlineEffect` property with a new **TextOutlineEffect** instance.
+After configuring the desired style, apply it to your text by linking the **TextStyle** object to the `TextEffect` property.

 ```cs
 using IronWord.Models;